Okyō

-Okyō (於京) or Okyō no kata was a Japanese female warrior (onna-musha) from the Sengoku period.
+Okyō (於京) or Okyō no Kata (お京の方) was a Japanese female warrior (onna-musha) from the Sengoku period.
 She served Aso Koremitsu alongside her husband, Kiyama Masachika.
-When Higo province was divided between Konishi Yukinaga and Katō Kiyomasa in 1587, on the completion of the Kyushu Campaign, Kiyomasa invaded the lands of the Aso clan and she volunteered for the defense.
+When Higo province was divided between Konishi Yukinaga and Katō Kiyomasa in 1587, on the completion of the Kyushu Campaign, Kiyomasa invaded the lands of the Aso clan and Okyo volunteered for the defense.

+Siege of Hondo Castle

 Okyo no Kata‘s early life is not recorded in historical registers.
 She was married with Kiyama Masachika (木山正親) of Higo province.
 Her husband was a samurai warlord who first served the Ryuzoji clan and later the Aso clan.
 Okyo is best known for dueling the famous samurai, Kato Kiyomasa, to a single fight.

-When Masachika fell in a one-on-one duel with Katō Kiyomasa, Okyō put on Masachika's armor and challenged Kiyomasa to battle herself.
-However, at the last minute, her helmet got caught in the branches of a plum tree and prevented her from moving about freely, which led to her defeat.
-It is said that she cursed the plum tree with her dying breath, and that from then on, that tree never again bloomed or gave fruit.
-She died in the year of 1589.
+In the year 1589, during the Battle of Hotokezaka, her husband Masachika was defeated in a duel with Kato Kiyomasa.
+Following his defeat, Kiyomasa and the allied forces of Konishi Yukinaga besieged Hondo Castle.
+OKyō no Kata, dressed in her husband's armor and disguised as a man, rode out with a force of over thirty female warriors.
+However, while passing by a plum tree, her helmet became entangled in its branches, leaving her unable to move and ultimately leading to her death in battle.
+It is said that in her final moments, she cursed the plum tree, saying, "Detestable plum branch, though you bloom, never bear fruit," and since then, the tree has never borne fruit.

+This plum tree, known as "Kabuto Ume" (兜梅), remains preserved within the grounds of Enkeiji Temple in Amakusa City.